- Get Involved

 Jim Hallett is a research ecologist and Adjunct Professor in Biology at Eastern Washington University.
-For more than 20 years, Jim has been a principal on projects that directly bear on land management issues in the Pacific Northwest.
-In 2001, he and colleagues initiated a monitoring and evaluation program to assess the responses of vegetation and terrestrial wildlife to ecological restoration.
-Initially a collaborative project with the Kalispel Tribe of Indians in northeastern Washington Idaho, it is now a regional monitoring program for the Upper Columbia United Tribes and covers a diversity of habitats over a broad geographical area.
+For more than 20 years, Jim has been a principal on projects that directly bear on land management and restoration issues in the Pacific Northwest including a long-term monitoring and evaluation program to assess the responses of vegetation and terrestrial wildlife to ecological restoration.
 He received his PhD from Texas Tech University.
-In addition to serving as Treasurer of the Board, Jim chairs the SER Publications Working Group.

 USDA FS Rocky Mountain Research Station

 Nancy is a Research Botanist (Emeritus) with the US Forest Service’s Rocky Mountain Research Station in Boise, Idaho, USA.
 She received her B.S. in Zoology from the College of Idaho, an M.S. in Botany from Idaho State University, and Ph.D. in Crop Science (Seed technology emphasis) from Oregon State University.
 Her research focused on development and use of native plant materials for sagebrush steppe restoration, and she served as Team Leader for the Great Basin Native Plant Project for the last 13 years of her career.
 She was a founder of the SER Great Basin Chapter and currently serves on the Board of SER’s International Network for Seed-based Restoration Section.

 Managing Trustee, Junglescapes Charitable Trust